Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Legendre collocation method for the normal modes

-As shown in Eq.~\eqref{eq:4}, a single set of basis functions cannot span both the water column layer and the bottom sediment layer since the outcome would not have the required derivative discontinuity at the water-sediment interface.
-Thus, it is advisable to use the domain decomposition method of Gottleib and Min \cite{Min2005} in Eq.~\eqref{eq:3}.
-We split the domain interval into two subintervals.
+As shown in Fig.~\ref{Figure1}, a single set of basis functions cannot span many layers since the outcome would not have the required derivative discontinuity at the interfaces $\{h_i\}_{i=1}^l$.
+Thus, it is advisable to use the domain decomposition method of Min \cite{Min2005} in Eq.~\eqref{eq:3} of this article.
+We split the domain interval into $l$ subintervals.
 For every splitting event, the associated discontinuous point is the endpoint of one subinterval.
-We then take the $(N+1)$ CGL points $z_{w,j}$ on $z_w \in [0,h]$ and, similarly, $z_{b,j}$ on $z_b \in [h, H]$, where $j=0,1,...,N$.
-For convenience of description, we adopt the following notations in analogy with Eq.~\eqref{eq:22}:
+We then take the $(N_i+1)$ LGL points $z_{i,j}$ on $z_i \in [h_{i-1},h_i]$, where $i=1,2,\cdots,l; j=0,1,\cdots,N_i$.
+For convenience of description, we adopt the following notations analogous to Eq.~\eqref{eq:17}:

-As a result, the matrix form of Eq.~\eqref{eq:3} in the water column layer can be rewritten as:
+As a result, the matrix form of Eq.~\eqref{eq:3} in the $i$-th layer is rewritten as follows: